kodlyzer/angular-unit-testing-demo/README.md

 Clone the repo first.

 Then,
-npm start : this will start the application and you can go through the changes npm test : will start the test
+npm start : this will start the application and you can go through the changes.

+npm test : will start the test.

 Apart from these you could go to each version tags and see the changes.
 Each commit is tagged so going along won't be any issue.